Arctic Railway Infrastructure in Kolarctic (KO2011 ARINKA)

 Thematic objective: 7.
 Improvement of accessibility to the regions, development of sustainable and climate-proof transport and communication networks and systems

-The railway has a central role in the Kolarctic region and enables that the efficient transportation of ore, timber, goods and passengers both inside and out of the region.
+The railway has a central role in the Kolarctic region and efficient transportation of ore/ minerals, timber, goods and passengers both inside and out of the region.
 In Europe and the Kolarctic region, there is an increasing demand for railways to be better utilized through heavier, longer, faster and more frequent trains.
 This means that the railway infrastructure must be designed in such a way that people and goods are delivered on time, all year round.

-A large part of the Kolarctic Programme area lies in arctic & sub-arctic climate zones.
+A large part of the Kolarctic Programme area lies in Arctic & sub Arctic climate zones.
 The entire area is characterized by large uninhabited stretches of wilderness and unspoilt nature.
 Most of it belongs to the boreal coniferous forest zone, with tundra in the northern parts.
-The countries within Kolarctic have several common characteristics, sharing a nature with demanding geographical and topological conditions, challenging climate conditions, with long and extreme winter periods with low temperatures, wind, snow, frozen ground/ permafrost including long periods with little daylight.
+The countries within Kolarctic have several common characteristics, sharing a nature with demanding geographical and topological conditions, challenging climate conditions, long and extreme winter periods with low temperatures, wind, snow, frozen ground/ permafrost including long periods with no or little daylight.

-The Kolarctic railway network is built in sparsely populated and inaccessible areas providing extremely challenging conditions for railway operation and maintenance especially during the winter season, in which repair and maintenance operations are even more demanding.
-The provision of effective railway infrastructure, operations and maintenance operations is experienced to be challenging under these conditions, both to humans performing the work and for the infrastructure and equipment used.
+Most of the Kolarctic railway network is built in sparsely populated and inaccessible areas providing extremely challenging conditions for railway operation and maintenance, especially during the winter season, in which repair and maintenance operations are even more demanding.
+The provision of effective railway infrastructure, railway operations and maintenance repair practices and effective railway monitoring & measurements is experienced to be challenging under these conditions, both to humans performing the work and for the infrastructure and equipment that is used.

-The railways in the Kolarctic region, which includes the railway lines in the North Calotte and North-West Russia, were built in the early 1900s.
-Although the railways have been upgraded over the decades, much of the railway substructure consists of elements from the time when the railway lines were built.
+The railways in the Kolarctic region, which includes the railway lines in the Northern Scandinavia and North-West Russia, were built in the early 1900s.
+Although the railways have been upgraded over the decades, much of the railway substructure still uses of track and sub-stucture elements from time when the railway lines were built.
 Therefore, there is a mismatch between the existing infrastructure and the expected increase in railway traffic.
-Increased load at the tracks also involves greater wear, which means more frequent errors and more extensive maintenance requirements.
-Improved uptime and punctuality will also require increased use of monitoring and measuring systems, so that errors can be uncovered earlier, and that maintenance and repairs can be carried out at the right time and in a most cost-effective way.
+Increased traffic loads on the tracks also involves increased wear, which means more frequent errors and extensive maintenance requirements.
+Improved uptime and punctuality will also require increased use of more effecient monitoring and measuring systems, so that errors and unwanted accidents can be uncovered earlier, and that maintenance and repairs operations can be carried out at the right time and in a more cost-effective way.

-The project “Arctic Railway Infrastructure in Kolarctic (ARINKA)” aims to develop a cross-border railway research and development collaboration between parties from different countries in the Kolarctic region.
-The project aims to exchange railway technical know-how and best-practice solutions with the goal of making the Kolarctic railway more reliable through robust rail infrastructure solutions, more cost-effective maintenance and repair operations, and railway infrastructure monitoring through advanced sensor technology solutions.
+The project “Arctic Railway Infrastructure in Kolarctic -ARINKA” aims to develop a cross-border railway research and development collaboration between parties from different countries in the Kolarctic region.
+The project aims to exchange railway technical know-how and best-practice solutions with the goal of making the Kolarctic railways more reliable through robust rail infrastructure solutions, more cost-effective maintenance and repair operations, and effective railway infrastructure monitoring and measurements through advanced sensor technology solutions.